 Cues for Including Word Cards in Your Daily Routine

-1. Gather the word cards to create a “word album.”
-You can label it and add it to your school library for children to freely browse.
+- Gather the word cards to create a "word album."
+You can label it, and add it to your classroom library for children to browse freely.